-Tights and Leggings: Solid navy or white tights or leggings may be worn under the jumper or skirt; socks must be worn over the tights.
+Tights and Leggings: Solid navy or white tights or leggings may be worn under the uniform smocked dress, jumper, or skirt.
 If tights are worn to school, they may not be removed.
-No pantyhose or slacks are to be worn under the uniform.
+Pantyhose or slacks are not allowed to be worn under the uniform.